OPS-E2E-PPE/VBA-Docs/api/Excel.XlWebSelectionType.md

 ---
-title: XlWebSelectionType enumeration (Excel) ms.prod: excel
+title: XlWebSelectionType enumeration (Excel)
 api_name:
 - Excel.XlWebSelectionType
 ms.assetid: 8624f03a-6192-a783-307a-6bd16e479866
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # XlWebSelectionType enumeration (Excel)

-Specifies whether an entire web page, all tables on the web page, or only a specific table is imported into a query table.
+Specifies whether an entire webpage, all tables on the webpage, or only a specific table is imported into a query table.